fusioninventory/fusioninventory.github.io/documentation/agent/cron.md

 FusionInventory agent is expected to run its tasks on a regular basis and is better installed as service.
 Its memory and load footprints are low enough for this mode.

-To know better the FusionInventory agent execution mode, you should be read the [Agent usage page](usage.html).
+To know better about the FusionInventory agent execution mode, you should be read the [Agent usage page](usage.html).

 Cron mode could be used if you don't want a fusioninventory-agent process to be running all the time and if you don't need to trigger it remotely (from the server